gursharan-info/idp_chatbot/README.md

 and  then again   ``` sudo docker-compose up -d ```

+####  CUDA_ERROR_COMPAT_NOT_SUPPORTED_ON_DEVICE :
+Reason : This error has to do with the type of CPU you are running on and can be ignored because the training continues and produces a model.
 # Whenver doing rasa training make sure

 1. You have added all **response selectors**